SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 that handle specific errors.
 You write a pattern after ``catch`` just like after ``case`` in a switch.

+..
+REFERENCE
+   The "rest of the fire" quote comes from The IT Crowd, season 1 episode 2.

 .. testcode:: guided-tour